Community organisation providing mentoring, case management, parenting support, youth work, engagement and homework services across Sydney.

 - overcoming individual life challenges.

-Mentoring and case management sessions are conducted one-to-one and generally take an hour.
+Case management sessions are conducted one-to-one and generally take an hour.
 They are conducted in a confidential space with minimum distraction.
 The process involves student engagement, needs assessment, person-centred case planning, ongoing case management, wrap-around support and referrals to additional support experts.
 Our staff are qualified professionals with degrees in social work or psychology and experience in community youth development, social services, community welfare and case management.
 They are supported by a client care-managers and receive regular professional supervision and case consultation.
 They all have valid police, working with children checks and first aid certifications.

 Engagement or Re-engagement Services